-- Sliding Scale of Idealism vs. Cynicism: The majority of power metal is very idealistic.
+- Sliding Scale of Idealism vs. Cynicism: The majority of power metal is very, very idealistic.

-- Trope Codifier: Helloween for the European scene, the lineage of the American scene is a bit more muddled.
+- Trope Maker: Helloween for the European scene, X Japan for the Japanese scene.
+The lineage of the American scene is a bit more muddled.
 Manowar, Jag Panzer, and Manilla Road are all safe bets, however.

-- Ur Example: Manowar or Manilla Road for the American form, arguably Helloween for the European form and arguably X Japan for the Japanese form.
+- Ur Example: Manowar or Jag Panzer for the American form, arguably Helloween for the European form and arguably X Japan's Vanishing Vision for the Japanese form.
 Some people have even suggested that the song "Stargazer" by Rainbow from 1976 is the ultimate Ur Example of power metal.

 - World of Ham: Arguably the most hammy genre of music in existence.